jaibeer72/ObsidianVaul-GameDevMath/Cpp stuff/Threading Basics.md

 	- Pointer to the line of code (Program Counter) #ProgramCounter
 	- ProcessId
 	- Registers
+	- Process state
 	- FilePointers  Rosources infomation

-The representation of a Process control block will be on class or structurer.
+The representation of a Process control block will be on class or structure.

+Certain processes are I/O Bound processes.
+- Accessing the Disk
+- Waiting on the input.
+- Putting the output somewhere
+- Network access.

+Disk -> RAM -> CPU Executes
+IO bound processes the CPU is idle.